The 5 Silent Killers Destroying Your AI Agents: Why 90% Fail in the First Month

 3. Told the user "I couldn't find any data"

-4. Never tried alternative tools
+4. Never tried alternative tools or flagged the discrepancy

 Silent Killer #3: Cost Explosion at Scale

 Your agent works great on 10 requests.
+What about 10,000?

 Silent Killer #4: Evaluation Gaps (False Confidence)

 Your agent passes every test you throw at it.
+Then it fails spectacularly in production.

+This is the evaluation gap — testing that gives you false confidence while missing the real failure modes.
 Traditional LLM evaluation focuses on single-turn accuracy.
-But agents operate across multi-step workflows where small errors compound.
-An agent that answers individual questions correctly might still make catastrophic decisions when those answers inform downstream actions.
+Agents operate across multi-step workflows where small errors compound.
+An agent that answers individual questions correctly might still make catastrophic decisions when those answers feed downstream actions.

 Silent Killer #5: Governance Failures